September 17, 2022 @ 1:00 pm – 4:00 pm

 Karen’s passion for history and research led her to an interest in genealogy.
 She began volunteering with the Pinellas Genealogy Society in Largo, FL in 2012, and was the society’s president from 2014-2017.
 Karen began providing genealogy and history presentations in 2016 and has lectured at various genealogical societies and public libraries, and for other interested organizations.
 One of her goals is to help people explore historical periods, places, and events so that they can better understand their ancestors and the world in which they lived.

 All our monthly lectures and workshops are free to our members and the public.
 Non-members should request a Zoom invitation here.
+Please note that we cannot respond to same-day requests.

 There is no DNA Special Interest Group meeting this month.
 Our members are encouraged to attend Conejo Valley Genealogical Society’s DNA SIG this month.
 Contact email@example.com for more information.